-Like most people, we the anti-road rage advertisement don't apply to us.
-We are decent, courteous driver, right?
+Most people think the anti-road rage advertisement doesn't apply to them.
+We are decent, courteous drivers, right?
 Well, not always.

 The National Highway Traffic Safety Administration (NHTSA) states that road rage "involves a criminal act of violence, whereas aggressive driving can range from tailgating to speeding to running red lights."
 The number of deaths related to road rage is difficult to track, but NHTSA estimates that aggressive driving accounts for about one-third of all crashes and about two-thirds of the resulting fatalities.

 Increasingly congested roadways are a growing source of driver frustration, but studies suggest the real root of aggressive driving lies within each of us.
 Drivers can cope by taking an honest look at their driving behavior and attempting to reduce their stress level behind the wheel.

 1. Get your Zs.